 Mexican Burgers with Smoked Poblanos is packed full of flavor.
-Our secret is a chorizo burger and smoking them for incredible smoky flavor and moisture then finish over high heat for the perfect char.
+Our secret is mixing chorizo and ground beef, smoking them for incredible smoky flavor, and finishing over high heat for the perfect char.

 Mexican Burgers.
 Oh burgers.